 Weekend 3 Weekend 4

 Applicants must hold a health professional degree (e.g. MD, NP, PA, PhD, etc.) and must have completed science coursework in biology, chemistry and/or biochemistry.
-Applications must be postmarked by: August 1, 2014.
+There is still time to apply for Fall 2015!
+Apply by July 1, 2015.
+For more information, see the online application for health professionals.

 The College of Physicians and Surgeons of Columbia University is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.